 My courses are based on contemporary topics in environmental anthropology.
 At the undergraduate level I teach Cultures and Changing Ecosystems – to better understand concepts of resilience, vulnerability, and sustainability throughout human history, Cross-Cultural Aspects of Socio-Economic Development, and The Anthropology of Mining.
 At the graduate level I teach Space, Place, and Capitalism, as well as teaching the required Cultural Core I class – a historical analysis of cultural and social theory.

-Jacka, J. K. (2016) “Correlating Local Knowledge with Climatic Data: Porgeran Experiences of Climate Change in Papua New Guinea.”
-In Anthropology and Climate Change: From Actions to Transformations, 2nd ed., pp. 186–199.
-S. Crate and M. Nutall (Eds.).
-Walnut Grove, CA: Left Coast Press.
+- Jacka, Jerry K. (2016) “Correlating Local Knowledge with Climatic Data: Porgeran Experiences of Climate Change in Papua New Guinea,” in Anthropology and Climate Change: From Actions to Transformations, 2nd ed., pp. 186–199.
+S. Crate and M. Nuttall, eds.
+New York: Routledge.

-Jacka, J. K. (2015) “The Impact of Mining Development on Settlement Patterns, Firewood Availability and Forest Structure in Porgera“.
-In Tropical Forests of Oceania: Anthropological Perspectives, pp. 95–126.
-J. Bell, P. West, and C. Filer (Eds.).
+- Jacka, Jerry K. (2015) “The Impact of Mining Development on Settlement Patterns, Firewood Availability and Forest Structure in Porgera,” in Tropical Forests of Oceania: Anthropological Perspectives, pp. 95–126.
+J. Bell, P. West, and C. Filer, eds.
 Canberra: Australian National University Press.